1- Worried about tumbling stock markets? Avoid hasty decisions.

 For example, an investor’s portfolio can contain shares, bonds, mutual funds, options and other financial instruments. based on your situation.
 By diversifying your investments, poor performances might be offset by solid returns generated by other investments.

-Con artists often prey on investor fears and nervousness to tout the merits of dubious investments.
-They approach investors with promises of high returns on investments they claim will shelter them from market downturns.
+Many fraudsters use the fears and nervousness of investors to tout the merits of questionable investments.
+They approach investors to offer them so-called high-yield investments that they say will protect them against market downturns.

-- Check that the person and firm you are dealing with are authorized to offer you the investment.
-Call the AMF Information Centre at 1 877 525-0337 or consult the Register of firms and individuals authorized to practise on the AMF website.
+- Check that the person and firm are authorized to offer you the investment.

-- Ask for a prospectusA prospectus is a detailed information document that a company must prepare to be able to sell securities (such as shares) to the public.
+- Require a prospectusA prospectus is a detailed information document that a company must prepare to be able to sell securities (such as shares) to the public.

-It must provide full, true and plain disclosure of all material facts likely to affect the value or market price of the security in question. or delays in doing so, don’t invest.
+It must provide full, true and plain disclosure of all material facts likely to affect the value or market price of the security in question. to learn about the characteristics and risks of the investment.
+If the person can’t seem to provide you with a prospectus or delays in doing so, do not invest.